larryknaebelobsidian/kingdom/Proposition 121. This Kingdom, of necessity, requires a Pre-Millennial Personal Advent of Jesus Christ..md

 tags:
   - toc
 ---
+# Proposition 121.
+This Kingdom, of necessity, requires a Pre-Millennial Personal Advent of Jesus Christ.
 ## Props Mentioned
 [[Proposition 120.
 This Kingdom with its Millennial blessings can only be introduced through the power of God in Christ Jesus.|120]]
 ### Notice A few considerations